-#4 Updated by Alita Nandi about 4 years ago
+#4 Updated by Alita Nandi over 4 years ago

 Yes, if you combine ccare and ccwork and restrict the analysis to those who had a job last week (jbhas=1|jboff=1), you will be able to say what % of employed with at least one child (age <15 years) "use childcare, x per cent don't but work from home and another x per cent think their children are old enough to look after themselves (and so on along the different response options)."

 If you are interested in different types of childcare arrangements by employment status then wkch* should give you lot of detail.
 However, you are right from these questions what you cannot say is whether those who work and sometimes use childcare also "work at home" or "only work during school hours".
 You may get an idea of working hours from the employment section questions on usual work time ("wktime", "wkends") and the questions on hours worked in a week.